Make, Bake, Grow and Show 2026

 We hope to encourage entries from everyone regardless of age or ability, so rules have been kept to an absolute minimum:

-- All entries and entry fees must be received by Rachel Gelder, Show Secretary, by midnight Monday 1st September.
+- All entries and entry fees must be received by Rachel Gelder (Show Secretary) or Steve Becker by midnight Tuesday 1st September.

 - All “Homegrown” exhibits to be grown by the Exhibitor.